-Although not a mental health disorder, self harm in teens is a serious issue – and it is not limited to cutting.
+Although not a mental health disorder, self-harm in teens is a serious issue, and it is not limited to cutting.
 An estimated one in four teen girls deliberately harmed themselves in the last year, and up to 30 percent of teen girls in the US say that they’ve intentionally hurt themselves without intending to commit suicide at some point.
+This means a significant number of teen girls intentionally self-harm, highlighting the deliberate nature of these behaviors.
 Among boys, about one in ten engages in self-harm, although suicide rates are higher in boys than girls.

 Self-harm should be seen as an issue separate from suicide, although the two are often linked.
-Self-harm does increase the likelihood of suicidality and future suicide attempts, but the two are not always part and parcel – many teens commit self-harm without intending to take their lives but for other reasons.
-Understanding these reasons is important for understanding why so many teens – especially girls – hurt themselves and how their self-harm might have started.
+In many cases, self-harm is considered non suicidal self injury, which is a purposeful act of self-harm without suicidal intent, often used as a coping mechanism to manage overwhelming emotions.
+Self-harm does increase the likelihood of suicidality and future suicide attempts.
+Still, the two are not always part and parcel – many teens commit self-harm without intending to take their lives, but for other reasons.
+Understanding these reasons is essential for understanding why so many teens self-harm, especially girls, and how their self-harm might have started.

 What Constitutes Self Harm in Teens?

 Clinically, self-harm is intentional physical injury.
-Self-harm might be ruled when there is sufficient evidence to show that a teen’s injuries were inflicted purposefully, by themselves, and not through coercion or by accident.
-Self-harm usually also rules out the influence of drugs or alcohol – meaning it is a sober decision.
+Self-harm might be ruled out when there is sufficient evidence to show that a teen’s injuries were inflicted purposefully, by themselves, and not through coercion or by accident.
+Self-harm usually also rules out the influence of drugs or alcohol, meaning it is a sober decision.

 But self-harm can also be more abstract than this.
 It can, given the correct circumstances and context (i.e., seeking out harm intentionally), include non-direct pain and harm, such as unnecessary risk-taking, thrill-seeking, and dangerous activities.
 These include unprotected sex, driving drunk, speeding, or illicit drug use.